MichelleW1234/cse15l-lab-reports/Week5LabReport.md

 ```

 #### explanation:
 In this particular situation, this command searches through the Athens-Intro.txt file and prints out all of the lines that match the pattern of containing "this", while ignoring case.
-This command could be helpful in seeing how much of the file doesn't contain a pattern that is used in any way in a file.
+This command could be helpful in seeing how much a pattern is used in any way in a file.

 ### source:
 https://www.geeksforgeeks.org/grep-command-in-unixlinux/